SFe-Team-was-taken/SFe/format-specification/section5.md

 ## 5.2 "isng" subchunk

-A new default isng sub-chunk value is used in SFe: "SFe32 version 4" (SFe32) or "SFe64 version 4" (SFe64)
+A new default isng sub-chunk value is used in SFe: "SFe32 version 4"

 - SF version 4 players should recognise this and remove the default velocity related filter used in SoundFont(R) 2.04.
 - The ten "Default Modulators" will also be disabled by default.
 Default modulation definition will be added in SFe version 4.01.
 - In the case of a missing isng chunk, files with an ifil sub-chunk with wMajor = 2 or 3 and wMinor >= 128, assume an isng sub-chunk value of "SFe32 version 4".
 Don't assume "EMU8000".
-- In the case of a missing isng chunk, files with an ifil sub-chunk with wMajor >= 4, assume an isng sub-chunk value of "SFe64 version 4".
-Don't assume "EMU8000".

-Reject anything not terminated with a zero byte, and assume the value "SFe64 version 4".
+Reject anything not terminated with a zero byte, and assume the value "SFe32 version 4".
 Do NOT assume "EMU8000" by default.

 * * *

 ## 5.3 "INAM" subchunk

-The maximum length for a SFe64 file name will be increased.

-- Maximum length is increased to 65536 Characters.
+This is mostly the same as in Soundfont(r) 2.04, but UTF-8 is now used instead of ASCII.

-- The "INAM" subchunk contains an UTF-8 string of up to 65536 bytes.
+- The "INAM" subchunk contains an UTF-8 string of up to 256 bytes.
 - Example of value: "GM Sound Set" (with appropriate zero bytes)

 Reject anything not terminated with a zero byte.
 Do NOT reject the file as "Structurally Unsound".

 * * *

 ## 5.4 "irom" subchunk

 - Read the Soundfont(r) 2.04 specification for info on how to use ROM samples.
-- The ROM emulator should be implemented in SFe64 programs.
+- The ROM emulator is optional in SFe32 programs.
 - This subchunk will eventually be reused for other features in a future version of this specification.

 * * *